ranr01/miniBOP/README.md

     the optimal parameter value at these location (this is how the range is usually chosen) the algorithms discard inferred points if they hit the parameters' boundary.

 ## Documentation

 The miniBOP_2D notebook contains a simple working example.
-At this point, further documentation can be found in our [technical report](http://arxiv...) and inside the source code.
+At this point, further documentation can be found in our (NOT YET PUBLISHED...) [technical report](http://arxiv...) and inside the source code.

 ## Dependencies: